SEIR-7-06/installfest/mac-dev-tools.md

 4. Run `brew doctor` in your Terminal to check that Homebrew and any current packages are installed correctly.
 If there are issues, `brew doctor` will list suggestions for how to fix them.
 Follow these suggestions one by one.
 If you're not sure what to do, ask!

 5. You may need to edit your `~/.bash_profile` to include the path to Homebrew if `brew doctor` shows warnings.
+If in doubt ask for help here.

 	```bash
 	$ bash echo 'export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"' >> ~/.bash_profile